TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/Conditions/Index.rst

 References
 ^^^^^^^^^^

-For a general discussion about TypoScript conditions, please refer to :ref:`TypoScript Syntax and In-depth Study <t3tssyntax:start>`.
+* For a general discussion about TypoScript conditions, please refer to :ref:`TypoScript Conditions <t3coreapi:typoscript-syntax-conditions>` in "TYPO3 Explained".

-For a list of available conditions, please refer to the :ref:`TypoScript Reference <t3tsref:start>`.
+* For a list of available conditions, please refer to the :ref:`Conditition Reference <t3tsref:condition-reference>` in the "TypoScript Templating Reference".